dudash/candv-ionic/README-dev.md

 ## WARNING!
 Make sure that you NEVER commit any private keys into the github repo.
 The following file(s) should be cleaned before commit:
 * /www/fhconfig.js
-*

 ## Generating/Regenerating Assets
-You can generate all the icon sizes for this app with the following commands
+You can generate (or regenerate) all the icon sizes for this app with the following commands
 > ionic resources --splash
 > ionic resources --icon